DavidTesema/DJI_STORE-React.js/README.md

 E-commerce store of drones, the leader in the development and production of innovative photography technology for private and commercial use.

-## Technologies Used

-- <strong> Node.js:</strong> A JavaScript runtime for building server-side applications.
-- <strong>Express:</strong> A minimalist web application framework for Node.js.
-- <strong>MongoDB Atlas:</strong> A cloud-based database service for storing and retrieving data.
-- <strong>Mongoose:</strong> An Object Data Modeling (ODM) library for MongoDB and Node.js.
-- <strong>React.js:</strong> A JavaScript library for building user interfaces.
-- <strong> Redux:</strong> A predictable state management library for JavaScript applications.
-- <strong>Material-UI:</strong> A React UI framework implementing Google's Material Design.
-- <strong>Three.js:</strong> A JavaScript library for creating and displaying 3D graphics on the web.
-- <strong>SCSS:</strong> A CSS preprocessor for efficient and modular styling.

 ## Notable Features

 * Product Catalog: Browse and explore a wide range of DJI drones and accessories with detailed information, including specifications, pricing, and availability.